 Grounded in a strong interest in historiographical issues and intellectual history, Lars Fischer’s work focuses predominantly on the history of antisemitism and Jewish/non-Jewish relations in the later modern German context.
 Fischer was educated at Queen Mary and Westfield College (University of London) and UCL.
 Before returning to UCL as a Teaching Fellow in the Department of History in 2013, he was the Academic Director of the Centre for the Study of Jewish-Christian Relations (CJCR) in Cambridge and previously held lectureships in German History at UCL and Modern European History at King’s College London.
 He is also an Honorary Research Associate of the Hebrew and Jewish Studies Department at UCL.
 He was the Kurt David Brühl Visiting Professor of Jewish Studies at the Centrum für Jüdische Studien of the Karl Franzens University in Graz in 2015.
-He now runs The History Practice.
+An Honorary Research Associate of the UCL Department of Hebrew & Jewish Studies, he now lives in Berlin where he runs The History Practice.

 He is the joint founding editor (with Michael Berkowitz) of H-Music: H-Commons Network Music in History.
 He has edited the review sections of East European Jewish Affairs and German Quarterly and continues to do so for Jewish Historical Studies (which now comes out with UCL Press).
 He serves on the Advisory Board of Zutot: Perspectives on Jewish Culture.